This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 The Goal of Moving from Childhood to Adulthood

 The most important aspect of transitioning into adulthood is ensuring a younger person has access to resources that can provide secondary education information or job training and, eventually, housing and living independently (if applicable).
-Children with cerebral palsy also need an added measure of security, including the confidence and social skills to talk with others and take advantage of opportunities.

 Therefore, the journey of preparing children with cerebral palsy for adulthood generally starts around age 14, earlier than most other children.
-This ensures that they have ample time to gain the confidence and skills needed to help them transition into adulthood more easily.
+This ensures they have ample time to gain the confidence and skills needed to help them transition into adulthood more easily.

 Money management is one of the most significant aspects of adulthood, and the sooner your child learns about it, the easier it will be once they reach adulthood.

-While they’ll probably learn addition and subtraction while in elementary school, once they reach their teens, consider opening a bank account for them and showing them how bank deposits, withdrawals, and managing their account works.
+While they’ll probably learn addition and subtraction in elementary school, once they reach their teens, consider opening a bank account for them and showing them how bank deposits, withdrawals, and managing their account works.

 Equally important, teaching all children, including those with cerebral palsy, about bill payments will help prepare them for the future.